D4GU/OpenData-WebApp/README.md

 # To-Dos
-- Fix loading screen, possibly with appended loading svg
+- Fix loading screen, possibly with appended loading svg -->done
-- Fix map loading only partly when screen is too small and fix excaping
+- Fix map loading only partly when screen is too small and fix excaping --> done
 - Add data from BFE and Add visualization
 -